PatamProject/Patam-BookScrabble/README.md

 Project Overview:
-The goal of this project is to develop a Book Scrabble game with a client-server architecture and Socket communications.
+The goal of this project is to develop a Book Scrabble game with a MVVM architecture and Socket communications.
 The game allows players to search for words in a dictionary and challenge the existence of words in books.
 It incorporates caching mechanisms to optimize word queries and utilizes a Bloom filter for efficient word existence checks.
 The project includes both server-side and client-side implementations.

 Server-side Implementation:
 The server-side implementation consists of several components: